How to become an apprentice

 Who can apply?

-Apprenticeships have different entry requirements, but you must be aged 16 or over and not in full-time education.
+Apprenticeships have different entry requirements, but for all of them you must be aged 16 or over and not in full-time education.
 If you haven't got good GCSE grades in maths and English, it won’t automatically exclude you from getting an apprenticeship but you will probably be expected to study for them alongside your other studies.
 Employers are more interested in your skills, enthusiasm and commitment than your qualifications.
 They look for genuine interest in the apprentice role along with strong communication skills, creativity and the ability to work well as part of a team.